RTXteam/RTX-KG2/macos-docker-notes.md

-# Install Docker via Homebrew
+# Install Docker on MacOS via Homebrew

-(Adapted from a blog post by Yuta Fujii, https://medium.com/@yutafujii_59175/a-complete-one-by-one-guide-to-install-docker-on-your-mac-os-using-homebrew-e818eb4cfc3)
+(Adapted from a blog post by Yuta Fujii, https://medium.com/@yutafujii_59175/a-complete-one-by-one-guide-to-install-docker-on-your-mac-os-using-homebrew-e818eb4cfc3).
+These instructions have been tested on MacOS version 10.14.6 with Homebrew version 2.4.3.
+YMMV.

 - Install homebrew